beretor/test6/README.md

 # README

-Complete fun at home by Pierre
+Complete fun at home by Pierre finnny